papermerge/documentation/source/User's Manual/getting_started.rst

 mobile phone - you'll have a file in jpeg format (or maybe png file format).
 In context of Papermerge that picture of a document (though just a single jpeg file) is a valid one page document.
-Generally speaking, pictures of the documents which  you make with your camera - are bad quality scans.
+Generally speaking, pictures of the documents produced by your camera - might be regarded as bad quality scans.

-On the other hand, if you take a picture of a flower and upload that jpeg picture to Papermerge - the 'document' will be processed.
+On the other hand, if you take a picture of a flower and upload that jpeg image to Papermerge - the 'document' will be processed.
 However, that jpeg format flower image is not a document in Papermerge sense.

 Usually office formats with .docx (Microsoft Word), .odt (Libre Office), .txt